Platecarpus: Locomotion

 The structure of the scales of Platecarpus may have been another adaptation toward a marine lifestyle.
 The small size and similar shape of these scales throughout the body would have stiffened the trunk, making it more resistant to lateral movement.
 This stiffness would have improved hydrodynamic efficiency by improving the flow of water across the body.
 The early mosasauroid Vallecillosaurus also preserves body scales, but they are larger and more varied in shape, suggesting that the animal relied on undulatory movement in its trunk rather than just its tail.
 Plotosaurus, a more derived mosasaur than Platecarpus, has even smaller scales covering its body, indicating that it had even more efficient locomotion in the water.

+Metabolism

+A 2026 study reconstructed the thermoregulatory modes of Platecarpus and the related Tylosaurus from the Smoky Hill Chalk Member of the Niobrara Formation on the basis stable oxygen isotope composition of their tooth enamel, which was interpreted as consistent with endothermy.